AckerlyXu/heima/articles/sql-database/sql-database-manage-long-term-backup-retention-portal.md

     ![backups in vault](./media/sql-database-get-started-backup-recovery/view-backups-in-vault.png)

-> [AZURE.TIP]
+> [!TIP]
-> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery](/documentation/articles/sql-database-get-started-backup-recovery-portal/)
+> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery](./sql-database-get-started-backup-recovery-portal.md)

 ## Next steps

-- To manage backups in long-term backup retention using PowerShell, see [Manage long-term backup retention using PowerShell](/documentation/articles/sql-database-manage-long-term-backup-retention-powershell/)
+- To manage backups in long-term backup retention using PowerShell, see [Manage long-term backup retention using PowerShell](./sql-database-manage-long-term-backup-retention-powershell.md)
-- To learn about service-generated automatic backups, see [automatic backups](/documentation/articles/sql-database-automated-backups/)
+- To learn about service-generated automatic backups, see [automatic backups](./sql-database-automated-backups.md)
-- To learn about long-term backup retention, see [long-term backup retention](/documentation/articles/sql-database-long-term-retention/)
+- To learn about long-term backup retention, see [long-term backup retention](./sql-database-long-term-retention.md)
-- To learn about restoring from backups, see [restore from backup](/documentation/articles/sql-database-recovery-using-backups/)
+- To learn about restoring from backups, see [restore from backup](./sql-database-recovery-using-backups.md)